 There are many methods that advertisers can use when tracking your information.
 Four of the most common tracking tools are tracking URLs, tracking pixels, web beacons, and cookies.

 Tracking URLs are unique URL codes that can monitor traffic to or from a website and glean information about users from that source.
 These special URLs are popular for marketing uses, to see how effective certain ways of marketing and selling are.
-For example, when a social media influences a given sponsored product to promote, they will give their followers a "referral link" (a tracking URL) to click to get the product themselves.
+For example, when a social media influences a given sponsored product to promote, they will give their followers a "referral link,” which is a tracking URL, to click to get the product themselves.

 This allows the company to monitor the traffic brought to the website by that specific influencer.
-In the same sense, for ad tracking, these tracking URLs allow for tracking of your online activity.
-It can then come back to you in the form of targeted advertisements.
+In the same sense, for ad tracking, these tracking URLs allow for advertisers to track your online activity.
+As they use this data, you see targeted advertisements.

 Tracking pixels are similar to tracking URLs in that they are website-based and gather information mainly for marketing.
 A tracking pixel is a tiny pixel that contains code designed to gather information about things like a website’s traffic.
 The tracking pixel goes as a graphic on a given website, but its small size makes it unnoticeable.

 Tracking pixels gather information about users as they are on the website, such as what device they’re on, what ads they click on, which pages they view, and more.
-When the tracking pixels track preference information, it can be used to create advertisements.
+When the tracking pixels track preference information, advertisers use it for marketing.

 Web beacons, like tracking pixels, are small objects embedded into a webpage or email.
 They are commonly formatted as 1x1 GIFs, since the format is universally recognized on web browsers; the small size allows almost all connections to load it.
 When web beacons are placed on a browser, the browser requests to download the beacon since it's technically an image.
 Along with the request, the server logs your IP address, the date and time of access, and more.

-Cookies are small text files that correspond between your computer and the websites you visit.
-This is the most popular form of ad tracking.
-Cookies store data such as your activity on a certain site, information you’ve given out (like email address or credit card numbers), your previous searches and shopping history, and more.
+Cookies communicate between your computer and the websites you visit.
+This is the most popular form of advertisement tracking.
+Cookies store data such as your activity on a particular site, the information you’ve given out like email addresses or credit card numbers, your previous searches and shopping history, and more.